Fatherland (novel): Alternative World War II history

 Throughout the novel, Harris gradually explains, in a fictional backstory, the developments that allowed Germany to prevail in World War II.
-The author explains in the author's notes that except for the backstories of the fictitious characters, the narrative describes reality up to 1942, after which it is fictional.
+He explains in the author's notes that except for the backstories of the fictitious characters, the narrative describes reality up to 1942, after which it is fictional.
 A significant early point of divergence is that Heydrich survived the assassination attempt by Czechoslovak fighters in May 1942 (he was killed in reality) and later became head of the SS.
 The Nazi offensives on the Eastern Front ultimately pushed back the Soviet forces, with the Case Blue operation succeeding in capturing the Caucasus and cutting the Red Army off from its petroleum reserves by summer of 1942, eventually defeating the Soviet Union in the spring of 1943.
 The Nazis also found that the Enigma machine code had been broken, recalling the entire U-boat fleet for a time to discontinue its use.
 A subsequent massive U-boat campaign against Britain then succeeded in starving the British into surrender by 1944.

 In the novel, Princess Elizabeth and the Prime Minister Winston Churchill fled into exile in Canada.
 Elizabeth now claims the throne from her uncle Edward VIII, who regained the British throne with Wallis Simpson as his queen.
 The US defeated Japan and used nuclear weapons, as in real life.
 Germany in return fired a non-nuclear "V-3" missile to explode in the skies over New York City to demonstrate its ability to attack the Continental United States with long-range missiles.
 (Note: It is not explicitly stated in the novel whether Germany and the US are the only nuclear powers in the world.)
 Thus, after a peace treaty in 1946, the war ends.

 There is a reference to a brutal regime having taken power in China, though its ideology and leader are never stated.